Flipping Physics

 • Blog

-The Technology used to create Flipping Physics
+The Technology I use to create Flipping Physics!

 Hardware: (all $ references are approximate)

-• Primary Video Camera: In July of 2018 I started using a Sony DSC-RX10M4 ($1600) as my primary video camera.
+• Primary Video Camera: In fall of 2023 I started using a Sony a6700 Mirrorless Camera with 18-135mm f/3.5-5.6 Lens ($1800) as my primary video camera.
 It's awesome.
-The lens is 24-600 mm.
-It films 4k.
-It can film 1080p at 960 fps, which why I purchased the camera.
-While filming at 1080p you can take full still shots.
+It can film 4k at 120 fps, which is helpful.
 Love this camera.

-• Tertiary Video Camera: Go Pro Hero 8 Black ($400) and various camera mounts.
+• Secondary Video Camera: Go Pro Hero 8 Black ($400) and various camera mounts.
 I use this for time lapse, when I am dropping something on the camera, placing it on an escalator, mounting it on a car, or filming underwater.

 • 15" MacBook Pro with Retina Display ($2500): I need a rather powerful, mobile computer.
 This is it.